bryanwhiting/blog/creative/red-eyed.md

 How about *between* two strangers?

 And sometimes you cuddle!
 But you can't pick the strangers.

-And pay a lot of money for it?

 Oh!
 And all three of you are sleeping in chairs!